Demystifying Encoder Decoder Architecture & Neural Network

 encoder decoder architecture

-What’s Encoder Decoder Architecture & How does it work?
+What’s Encoder-Decoder Architecture & How does it work?

-The encoder-decoder architecture is a deep learning architecture used in many natural language processing and computer vision applications.
-It consists of two main components: an encoder and a decoder.
-The encoder takes in an input sequence and produces a fixed-length vector representation of it, often referred to as a hidden or “latent representation.”
+• The encoder takes in an input sequence and produces a fixed-length vector representation of it, often referred to as a hidden or “latent representation.”
 This representation is designed to capture the important information of the input sequence in a condensed form.
-The decoder then takes the latent representation and generates an output sequence based on it.
-The most fundamental building blocks or components used to build the encoder-decoder architecture is neural network.
-Different kind of neural networks including RNN, LSTM, CNN, can be used based on encoder decoder architecture.

 How does encoder-decoder architecture work?